 The ego, however, can be a fickle thing.
 It can help us develop a sense of self-worth, self-importance, and self-respect.
 Which is why the ego should not be looked upon as an enemy of the state.
 It should be checked, constantly evaluated, and put in its proper place.

-When ego isn’t performing how it should, we begin looking for reasons why something didn’t work out the way we wanted them to, instead of taking ownership over the outcome.
+When the ego isn’t performing how it should, we begin looking for reasons why something didn’t work out the way we wanted them to, instead of taking ownership of the outcome.
 What if we do have more control over things than we think?
 What if it was our responsibility?
 What if leadership is a skill?
 A technique we can all learn?